-A year and a half ago, Shavei Israel, a Jerusalem-based organization that reaches out to lost Jews, recognized it as the natural staging ground for their Brazilian outreach when they endowed the community with its very own rabbi.
+A year and a half ago, Shavei Israel, a Jerusalem-based organization that reaches out to lost Jews, endowed the community with its very own rabbi.

-"I view our efforts as an attempt to right the historical injustice that was perpetrated on Spanish and Portuguese Jewry by the Inquisition centuries ago," said Michael Freund, Shavei Israel's president.
+"I view our efforts as an attempt to right the historical injustice that was perpetrated on Spanish and Portuguese Jewry by the Inquisition," said Michael Freund, Shavei Israel's president.
 "We have an opportunity to restore some of their descendants to the Jewish people."

-In an often fractious community, this is by no means simple; those who call themselves Marranos in Recife are sharply divided.
-Behind the sectarian squabbling are other, thornier questions: Now that people who practiced Jewish traditions without ever hearing the word "Judaism" have been invited into synagogues, what place do they have inside them?
+In an often fractious community, this is by no means simple.
 Who is counted as a Marrano and who is not?
 And, perhaps most importantly, who gets to decide?

-ONE SHABBAT evening in the twilight of the Brazilian summer highlighted two very different observances.
-In the city's historic quarter, the much-publicized 2001 restoration of the Kahal Zur Israel synagogue, originally built by Dutch Jews in 1636, had come to fruition: the recreated sanctuary of beautiful hardwood floors and exposed brick walls was hosting a Shabbat service.
+ONE SABBATH evening highlighted two very different observances.
+In the city's historic quarter, the much-publicized 2001 restoration of the Kahal Zur Israel synagogue originally built by Dutch Jews in 1636 had come to fruition: the recreated sanctuary was hosting a Sabbath service.

 Some worshipers were Marranos from the interior who had formally converted, "hai" necklaces dangling around their necks; others owed their presence in Brazil to immigration from Eastern Europe a century ago.
-Presiding over it all was Avraham Amitai, the rabbi co-sponsored by Shavei Israel, who had pushed to revive the sanctuary's use shortly after arriving.
+Presiding over it all was Avraham Amitai, the rabbi co-sponsored by Shavei Israel.

-Plastic chairs and an Israeli flag were the only accessories, and action centered around a single rectangular table.
-With a small-scale fervor akin to the "home churches" of the American evangelical tradition, attendants clutched their prayer books and sang with gusto.
+Plastic chairs and an Israeli flag were the only accessories.
+With a small-scale fervor akin to the "home churches" of the American evangelical tradition, attendants clutched prayer books and sang with gusto.

 Despite the contrasts, both services represent the face of the Marrano "return" to Judaism.

-"I never had any doubt, and I never felt strange at synagogue," says Heloisa Fonseca-Santos, a 52-year-old Marrana who attends services at Kahal Zur.
-"I know that I'm a Jew.
-There is simply no way to think otherwise."
+"I never had any doubt, and I never felt strange at synagogue," says Heloisa Fonseca-Santos, a 52-year-old who attends services at Kahal Zur.
+"I know I'm a Jew."

-THE FACADE of Kahal Zur bears a cornerstone reminding passerby that from 1636 to 1654, it was known as Rua Dos Judeus (Street of the Jews).
-That was when Dutch Sephardim joined a community of Portuguese crypto-Jews, who hoped the Inquisition that had forced their conversion might weaken in the colonies.
-But when the Portuguese prevailed in 1654, the Jews faced a ruling power that would ultimately keep the Inquisition going for two more centuries, and the street was renamed Rua Bom Jesus (Street of Good Jesus), as it has been called ever since.
+THE FA ADE of Kahal Zur bears a cornerstone reminding passerby that from 1636 to 1654 it was known as Rua Dos Judeus (Street of the Jews).
+That was when Dutch Sephardim joined a community of Portuguese crypto-Jews who hoped the Inquisition might weaken in the colonies.
+But when the Portuguese prevailed in 1654, the Jews faced a ruling power that would keep the Inquisition going for two more centuries, and the street was renamed Rua Bom Jesus (Street of Good Jesus).

 Some Jews fled to the Caribbean and, it is believed, to the Dutch colony of New Amsterdam, where they were America's first Jews.
 Other Jews went inland, where they established the quiet, mystical outposts that in recent years have stunned observers with their present-day preservation of Jewish traditions.